Table of Contents:

 Fighting the creation and distribution of counterfeit products contributes to public safety and national security by preventing unsafe and harmful items from accessing the market and ensuring that genuine trade systems operate in a fair and orderly manner.

-In this article, we’ll go into what counterfeiting is, the harmful effects of it and the steps brands can take to protect themselves and their products.
+In this article, we’ll go into what illegal counterfeiting is, the harmful effects of it, and the steps brands can take to protect themselves and prevent counterfeiting.

 Counterfeit goods are those that use another company’s intellectual property without the owner of that brand giving their consent.
 Counterfeiters try to take advantage of the good name and goodwill associated with a company’s intellectual property by creating or selling a knockoff.

-Counterfeiting is a criminal offense because it involves the false imitation (or forgery) of a well-known brand or product.
+Illegal counterfeiting is a criminal offense because it involves the false imitation (or forgery) of a well-known brand or product.
 Criminal counterfeiting charges, for example, are punishable by life in prison and penalties of up to $30,000,000 under U.S. federal law.
-Most states in the United States charge counterfeiting as a crime.
+Most states in the United States charge counterfeiting in business as a crime.

 Counterfeit goods are not simply a short-term concern, but a big worldwide industry.
 A $30 billion trade problem in the 1980s has turned into a $600 billion problem today.
 An analysis of international trade statistics suggests that this amount might soon reach higher than the GDP of most countries.